Maryland / County

 What is the average cost of living in Bel Air, MD?

-Bel Air’s cost of living is slightly above the national average, with a cost of living index of 107.3.
-Median home values are around $347,000 and average rents for a two-bedroom apartment are about $1,575, making it a relatively affordable option for Maryland.
-Residents also benefit from moderate utility and transportation expenses, along with reasonable state tax rates.
+The cost of living in Bel Air is higher than the national average, with a cost of living index of 107.3.
+Median home values are around $347,000 and average rents for a two-bedroom apartment are approximately $1,575.
+Utilities, groceries, and transportation costs are also elevated, reflecting the area's desirable location and amenities.

 $347,000